jtamames/SqueezeMeta/docs/source/installation.rst

    CONDA_OVERRIDE_CUDA=12.4 conda create -n SqueezeMeta -c conda-forge -c bioconda -c fpusan squeezemeta=1.7 --no-channel-priority --override-channels

+If you change ``squeezemeta`` to ``squeezemeta-dev`` you will instead get the latest development version.
+This will contain additional bugfixes and features, but potentially also new bugs, as it will not have been tested as thoroughly as the stable version.

-This will create a new conda environment named SqueezeMeta, which must then be activated.
+The commands above will create a new conda environment named SqueezeMeta, which must then be activated.

 .. code-block:: console